chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - Geneate config.toml file using `$ ./chef-automate init-config-ha existing_infra `
 - Edit config.toml and your ips and fqdn, and update your keys.
 Make sure to provide Chef backend's frontend server IPs for Automate HA Chef Automate and Chef Server.
 Make sure to provide Chef backend's backend server IPs for Automate HA Postgres and OpenSearch machines.
 - Deploy using `$ ./chef-automate deploy config.toml <airgapped bundle name>
-- Clean up the old packages from chef-backend (like Elasticsearch and postgres data)
+- Clean up the old packages from chef-backend (like Elasticsearch and postgres)